WwZzz/easyFL/README.md

 ## Remark

-Since we've made great changes on the latest version, to fully reproduce the reported results in our paper [Federated Learning with Fair Averaging](https://fanxlxmu.github.io/publication/ijcai2021/), please use another branch `easyFL v1.0` of this project.
+* Since we've made great changes on the latest version, to fully reproduce the reported results in our paper [Federated Learning with Fair Averaging](https://fanxlxmu.github.io/publication/ijcai2021/), please use another branch `easyFL v1.0` of this project.

+* A realization of federated learning algorithm on Road Markings Extraction from Mobile LiDAR Point Clouds (FedRME, https://fanxlxmu.github.io/publication/paper/CSCWD22-FedRME.pdf) was accepted by 2022 IEEE 25th International Conference on Computer Supported Cooperative Work in Design (IEEE CSCWD 2022).
+The source code for FedRME will be release as soon as possible.

 ## Citation